- How does the AAPM&R council leadership nomination process work and who has input?

 The process for nominating AAPM&R members to council leadership is detailed in Section D of the council charter.
 Nominations are within the purview of the Nominating Committee, who presents a slate to the Board of Governors for its consideration and approval.

 - Who selects the council leaders?

 The Nominating Committee solicits recommendations for council leader positions from the council membership.
-The Nominating Committee consists of the Council's immediate past Chair, the current Chair, and one Member-At-Large.
+The Nominating Committee consists of the Council's immediate past Chair, the current Chair, and the Academy's President, President-Elect and Vice President.
 The Nominating Committee shall present a slate of candidates to the Board of Governors.
 The Board may either accept the Slate as presented or approve an alternative slate.